How to Apply for an Education Loan to Study Abroad

 • Indian citizen

-• At least 50% in HSC or graduation
+• At least 50% in HSC or Graduation

 • Obtained admission to career-oriented courses like medicine, engineering, management, etc at the graduate/post-graduate level.